wp-plugins/sexybookmarks/readme.txt

 = I'm a Wordpress theme developer, and I'd like to bundle your plugin with my themes.
 Is this okay? =

 Absolutely!
-Please just let me know where the themes will be released so that I can post about it on my site as well!
+Please just [let me know](http://sexybookmarks.net/contact-forms/contact-us/) where the themes will be released so that I can post about it on my site as well!

 = I've found a bug not covered here, where do I report it? =

-Please report all bugs via the comment form below for quickest response and notation time.
-Otherwise, you can choose to email me via the [contact form](http://eight7teen.com/contact "Contact Form") located on my site
+Please report all bugs via the [Bug Report Form](http://sexybookmarks.net/contact-forms/bug-form/) for quickest response and notation time.

 == Changelog ==

 =2.5.2=
+* Added cligs, Supr, Short-to, and Trim as supported URL shortening services
+* Added Fwisp as a supported site
+* FIXED TWITTER ENCODING BUG!!!
+* Updated/Optimized readme file
+* Updated screenshot
 * Completely redesigned the entire plugin options page
 * Refactored some JS code.
 * Limited the jQuery selector for "external" links within the .sexy-bookmarks div.